-Jefferson/Franklin Consortium has determined that funds for adult and dislocated worker employment and training activities are limited.
-If funding becomes limited, priority shall be given to recipients of public assistance and other low-income individuals for training services.
+Jefferson/Franklin Consortium has determined that funds for adult and dislocated worker employment and training activities may become limited.
+If funding becomes limited, priority shall be given to recipients of public assistance, other low-income individuals and individuals who are basic skills deficient for training services.
 Priority ranking does not mean that only those prioritized may be served, but they must be given first consideration.